r3c/cottle/docs/page/02-language.rst

 Calling functions
 -----------------

-Functions in Cottle are special values that can be invoked with arguments.
-They must be set in a context as any other value type, and a helper method is available so you can start with a predefined set of built-in functions when rendering your documents.
+Functions in Cottle are special values that can be invoked with arguments specified between a pair of parenthesis and separated by commas.
+Functions must be registered in a context as any other value type, and a helper method is available so you can start with a predefined set of built-in functions when rendering your documents.
 Create a context using :meth:`Context.CreateBuiltin` method to have all built-in functions available in your document:

 .. code-block:: plain
     :caption: Cottle template